commercionetwork/commercionetwork/README.md

 # Add both accounts, with coins to the genesis file
 cnd add-genesis-account $(cncli keys show jack --address) 1000mycoin,1000jackCoin cnd add-genesis-account $(cncli keys show alice --address) 1000mycoin,1000aliceCoin

+# Create the genesis transaction signing it with the jack private key
+cnd gentx --name jack

+# Collect all the genesis transactions
+cnd collect-gentxs
 ```

 Now, you can start using the commands to interact with the network.